GRAPHIC-Markets in Q3: Gains, pains and oil reigns

 By Marc Jones

-LONDON, Sept 29 (Reuters) - The equation for financial markets over the last few months has been simple and painful: A near 30% surge in oil prices + a steep rise in borrowing costs = a clattering for global stocks and bonds.
+LONDON, Oct 2 (Reuters) - The equation for financial markets over the last few months has been both simple and painful: A near 30% surge in oil prices + a steep rise in borrowing costs = a clattering for global stocks and bonds.

 Sub plots have included Saudi Arabia and Russia cutting crude supplies and two African coups, but the main theme has been the Federal Reserve & Co continuing to crank up interest rates.

-That higher-for-longer mindset has seen U.S. Treasuries and German Bunds, traditionally the main ballast in portfolios, lose between 5.5% and 6.5%, most which has come this month.
+That higher-for-longer mindset has seen U.S. Treasuries and German Bunds, traditionally the main ballast in portfolios, lose between 5% and 6%, most which came in September.

 Equity bulls have also been biffed.
-World stocks .MIWD00000PUS are still up a respectable 8% for the year but have given back 7% - or $6 trillion - since August as even the tech giants .NYFANG have gone into reverse.
+World stocks .MIWD00000PUS are still up a respectable 8.5% for the year but have given back 7% - or $6 trillion - since the start of August as even the tech giants .NYFANG have gone into reverse.

-Gold XAU= has lost its shine too meaning that only oil and gas, cash and the dollar .DXY have proved reliably profitable.
+Gold XAU= has lost its shine too meaning that only oil and gas, the dollar .DXY and cash have proved reliably profitable.

-"It's not a good time to have an oil shock," Fidelity's Global Head of Macro and Strategic Asset Allocation, Salman Ahmed, said explaining his funds had becoming more cautious.
+"It's not a good time to have an oil shock," Fidelity's Global Head of Macro and Strategic Asset Allocation, Salman Ahmed, said, explaining that his funds had become more cautious.

 That is the largest quarterly jump in a year and one which hoists it back to its long-term average for the first time since 2007, according to Deutsche Bank.
 What's long-term?
 From 1790 to today.
 US10YT=RR.

 Germany's Bund yield is now at nearly 3%, its highest in 12 years DE10YT=RR.
-Japan's meanwhile have nearly doubled, albeit to just 0.75%.
+Japan's meanwhile have nearly doubled to their highest since 2013, albeit to just 0.75%.

-"The bond market has been in control this quarter," Close Brothers Asset Management CIO, Robert Alster, said.
-"It has all been about whether the inflation dragon is dead or just wounded".
+"The bond market has been in control (in Q3)," Close Brothers Asset Management CIO, Robert Alster, said.
+"It has all been about whether the inflation dragon is dead or just wounded."

 HOT OIL

-Brent's near 30% rise LCOc1 is set to be its eighth best quarter of the millennium although at $97 a barrel it is still 30% below the level it hit after Russia invaded Ukraine.
+Brent's near 27.25% rise LCOc1 was its eighth best quarter of the millennium although at around $95 a barrel it is still 30% below the level it hit after Russia invaded Ukraine.

 Since then there have been close to 500 interest rate hikes by central banks globally, including over 100 this year.
-The U.S was stripped of another triple-A credit rating this quarter too.
+The U.S was stripped of another triple-A credit rating in Q3 too.

 Greece though has regained investment grade status for the first time since its debt crisis.
 Athens' main stock market .ATG is up 26.5% this year, even if it is down 11% since July.